ReBuilders101/CellPacker/README.md

 Version 2.0 of CellPacker: Information and Help
 Please read this file before using the program.
-The compiled file can be found in the release folder.
+The compiled file can be found [here](https://github.com/ReBuilders101/CellPacker/raw/master/release/CellPacker.jar).

 --------------------------------------------------------------------------------------------------------
 CellPacker is an application to view and modify the resources used by the game Dead Cells.